ValaaLabs/valaa-stack/README.md

 Inspire client is divided into several sub-modules.
 For now they exist in the same repository but eventually might be separated.
-They share similarities in structure. valaa-inspire is the top level entry point.
+They share similarities in structure. @valaa/inspire is the top level entry point.
 Those extending the schema provide a root-level ContentAPI.js.
-Several modules provide an incremental test harness under */test/*TestHarness. valaa-tools contains assorted generic tools.
+Several modules provide an incremental test harness under */test/*TestHarness.
+@valaa/tools contains assorted generic tools.
 Some shared concepts between all the submodules:

 - dev-depends: `jest`, `eslint`, `flow`, `babel`, `webpack`, `npm`